 When you’ve mastered some of these more advanced two-arm mace exercises, it’ll be time to move on to single-arm options, including the single-arm 360.
 This exercise is great for leveling up your shoulder health, as well as your single-arm strength and mobility.

-Here are some guidelines to help you with this exercise:
+Below are five steps to help you with this exercise.

 - Begin as you would for the two-arm steel mace 360, with feet hip-distance apart, mace held vertically, hands stacked on top of each other at the navel